Eshan-Sharma/foundry-smart-contract-lottery-f24/README.md

 - Override
 - Custom modifiers

+## Tests!

+1. Write some deploy scripts
+2. Write some Tests
+   1. Work on local chain
+   2. Work on Forked testnet
+   3. Work on Forked mainnet

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**